yashmadan123/mslearn-openai/Instructions/Labs/Standalone-lab05/05-generate-images.md

 In this lab, you will complete the following tasks:

 - Task 1: Provision an Azure OpenAI resource
-- Task 2: Explore image-generation in the DALL-E playground
+- Task 2: Explore image generation in the DALL-E playground
 - Task 3: Use the REST API to generate images
 - Task 3.1: Prepare the app environment
 - Task 3.2: Configure your application
 - Task 3.3: View application code
 - Task 4: Run the app

-## Estimated time: 60 minutes

 ### Task 1:  Provision an Azure OpenAI resource

-In this task , you'll create an Azure resource in the Azure portal, selecting the OpenAI service and configuring settings such as region and pricing tier.
+In this task, you'll create an Azure resource in the Azure portal, selecting the OpenAI service and configuring settings such as region and pricing tier.
 This setup allows you to integrate OpenAI's advanced language models into your applications.

 1. In the **Azure portal**, search for **OpenAI** and select **Azure OpenAI**.